raresbit/Graph-Algorithm-Visualizer/README.md

 ## Features

+There is a **Python code editor** where you can write your own graph algorithms by utilizing the `self.graph` object from the `Solution` class.
+You can use our custom animation functions to highlight nodes and edges in the canvas or log strings and even containers to the console.
+There are predefined graphs, as well as the positbility to input your own graphs.

+Full feature list:
 - **Predefined and custom graphs:** Choose from empty, root-only, tree, sample graph, or create your own custom adjacency list or weighted edge list.
 - **Python code editor:** Write Python code to implement graph algorithms.
 - **Live Python execution:** Runs code in-browser using [Pyodide](https://pyodide.org/), with async animation control.